 Stephanie Craig is a travel writer and podcaster.
 She hosts The History Fangirl Podcast and Rick Steves Over Brunch.
 You can find her writings at History Fan Girl and Sofia Adventures.
 Blogger conferences are especially appealing to her because they often come along with press or fam trip opportunities.

-In addition, conferences offer the opportunity to network with tourism boards and other DMOs to determine if a future group or solo press trip is mutually beneficial.
+In addition, conferences offer the opportunity to network with private companies to determine if a future group or solo press trip is mutually beneficial.
 Solo press trips have the added benefit of being able to be customised to the blogger’s audience and interests.”